fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 - You have all scripts for Webpack to build, start and test your app.
 - It's a lot of code, so not recommended to eject.
-- It is like a lot of competing with developers that work full time on this.
+- It is a lot like competing with a team of developers that work full time on this.
 They keep up-to-date with industry trends.

 ## Expanding React Key Concepts